devtbit/whatsapp-leads-assistant-poc/README.md

 ## Test

 You can test that your sandbox is working with the number you used to join:

 ```
 curl http://localhost:5000/test-send-message?to=1234567890
 ```

+### Twilio Sandbox

+In your Sandbox settings update the reply endpoint to your grok instance: `https://my-grok-instance.ngrok-free.app/reply`.
+You should now be able to interact with the LLM through Twilio's WhatsApp.